The big trek...(part 1)

 Day 2 'Where is that bloody pass' Dakani,

-On the way up to this pass that just appeared to be over the next rise but never was, we meet a Our friends from Gujarat Himalaya Adventure clubgreat group of Indians from the Gujrat Himalya Adventure club who were here on a 'family' trip!
+On the way up to this pass that just appeared to be over the next rise but never was, we meet a great group of Indians from the Gujrat Himalya Adventure club who were here on a 'family' trip!
 Having said that of course they had the full entourage of porters, ponies and cooks unlike us who were porter, cook and guide in 2 ...It turned out they were camped only a couple of hundred meteres from us.
 Really enjoyed hanging out with these guys and after 100 or so photos we bid them farewell and continuned on our merry way.
 We had lunch just below the pass with the 16 year old entreaprenur potato wholesaler Ashesh who also comes from a sheep herding hertiage.
 Really bright kid who spoke excellent english and had a great geopraphical knowledge..
 Oh and by the way lunch that day was hot chocolate and tuna and cheese sangas..yum!

 We camped just below the pass in once again a nice meadow with moutain views.
 Later that night it rained and slept like a baby with the sound of the rain on the tent..